cwe1ss/microservices-template/README.md

 The Azure Container Apps environment is called `{environment}-env` and is created in a `{environment}-env`-resource group.
 The environment is connected to the previously mentioned VNET.

-The environment contains a Dapr "pubsub" component that allows services to use Azure Service Bus.
+Each service will add its Dapr components to this environment.

 ## Azure SQL Server